-As a reformer and a problem solver, in 2004 Suozzi created FixAlbany.com in order to expose and root out corruption in New York state politics and get a cap on local Medicaid expenses.
-In 2005, he was honored as Governing Magazine’s “Public Official of the Year.”
-In 2007, he was appointed to lead a state commission that proposed the first property tax cap, which has now become law.
+Congressman Suozzi previously served as mayor of his hometown, Glen Cove, NY from 1994-2001, and as Nassau County Executive from 2002-2009.
+As a reformer and a problem solver, in 2004 Suozzi created FixAlbany.com, exposing and rooting out corruption in New York state politics.
+In 2005, he was honored as Governing magazine’s “Public Official of the Year.”
+In 2007, he was appointed by the Governor to lead a state commission that proposed the first property tax cap, which has now become law.
 In 2008, the New York State League of Conservation Voters (NYLCV) named him “Environmentalist of the Year.”